exasol/advanced-analytics-framework/doc/developer_guide/developer_guide.md

 AAF's user guide contains an example for an adhoc implementation of a Query Handler originating from the files in directory [exasol_advanced_analytics_framework/example](https://github.com/exasol/advanced-analytics-framework/blob/main/exasol_advanced_analytics_framework/example/).

-The following command updates the example in the uiser guide:
+The following command updates the example in the user guide:

 ```shell
 poetry run nox -s update_user_guide